 This level of understanding can only be achieved by interacting with customers – whether individually, via forums, surveys, in-app mechanisms or other appropriate engagement channels.
-You might not always like what you hear so need to keep an open mind, discard any preconceptions and be prepared to adjust your viewpoint based on what customers tell you.
+You might not always like what you hear so you need to keep an open mind, discard any preconceptions and be prepared to adjust your viewpoint based on what customers tell you.
+Customer centric product development requires you to be open to feedback, both positive and negative.
 If your ego is easily bruised, this would be a good time to check it at the door.

 It’s important to understand the benefits of a product versus a services approach, which I outlined in an earlier blog, but this is something that comes with keen listening to both the short and long-term needs of customers.